tsagaanb/CS506-Final-Project/README.md

 ## Conclusion
 The Decision Tree model emerged as the most effective for our dataset, achieving the lowest MSE.
 Based on these results, we chose Decision Tree Regression as our primary model for predicting Starbucks wait times.
 Moving forward, we plan to refine the model further by incorporating additional factors, such as events or promotions, that could influence wait times.

+## Future Plans: Test Plan
+- **Testing Approach:**
+  - **Testing Data Collection:** Throughout November (November 1st - November 28th).
+  - Use the testing data to see if our model is achieving promising results.
+  - Upgrade our model to fit the training data better if we do not achieve the results that we wanted and test on the testing data again.